 Stein, George, Travel Report, 1881, (C3287)

-Account of George Stein family migration to America in the fall of 1881 aboard the SS NECKER and settlement in Clark County, MO.
+The collection contains an account of the George Stein family migration to America in the fall of 1881 aboard the SS NECKER, and their settlement in Clark County, MO.

 1 folder, 1 compact disc